WhoIsFishie/SarCraft-Documentation/source/content/SarCraft/Seasons/Season 3.md

 Realizing their advantage was slipping away, the [[Nazi]] faction made a bold decision.
 They would raid the End immediately, claim the Dragon Egg, and secure their place in SarCraft history before [[ToadGod]] could interfere.

-### DUPES DUPES DUPES

-In the midst of their frantic preparations, the [[Nazi]] faction stumbled upon something that would alter the very fabric of SarCraft's economy – a powerful duplication glitch.
-This exploit allowed them to create hundreds of identical items in moments, a secret weapon that could grant them unlimited resources.

-A new objective emerged – find rare items worth duplicating.
-The search for Enchanted Golden Apples began, these legendary items being the ultimate prize for their duplication scheme.
+On April 14, the [[Nazi]] faction successfully raided the End and claimed the coveted Dragon Egg.
+When [[ToadGod]] arrived at the End two days later, he discovered the egg was gone, further intensifying the faction rivalry.

+### The "Farming = Hacking" Debate

+On April 16, a philosophical conflict emerged when [[Anoojfunaid]] argued that building an iron farm violated the game's intended economy and was equivalent to hacking. [[ToadGod]] vehemently disagreed, leading to a lengthy and heated debate about the ethics of automated farms in Minecraft.

-#### The Expensive Donkey Incident
+### The Expensive Donkey Incident

-In one of the most tragicomic moments of Season 3, [[GurdhaanRamzee]] successfully located an Enchanted Golden Apple – only to accidentally feed it to the very donkey they were using for duplication.
+In one of the most tragicomic moments of Season 3, [[Anoojfunaid|GurdhaanRamzee]] successfully located an Enchanted Golden Apple – only to accidentally feed it to the very donkey they were using for duplication.

 ![[expensive donkey.jpg]]

 This catastrophic error led to an extreme decision.
 The [[Nazi]] faction destroyed their own base, eliminating all evidence of their presence, and embarked on a second migration to establish a new, secure location for their duplication operations.

 ![[migration2.jpg]]

-#### tower to heaven
+However, on April 19, [[Anoojfunaid]] found another enchanted golden apple, partially redeeming the faction after the donkey blunder.

+### Tower to Heaven

 What followed was perhaps the most bizarrely over-engineered construction in SarCraft history.
 To transport their horses and duplication donkeys to their new location, the [[Nazi]] faction constructed a wooden tower that stretched to the build limit – "The Tower to Heaven."